tobihol/zotero-mas-metadata/README.md

 ### Rate Limits

 The free api has a rate limit of 10,000 transactions per month, 3 per second for interpret, 1 per second for evaluate, 6 per minute for calcHistogram.
-See https://msr-apis.portal.azure-api.net/products.

 The plugin currently uses one interpret request and one evaluate request per item.
 Thus you can update metadata for 5,000 items per month (per subscription) for free.

-### Metadata
+### Citation Count

 The plugin currently only adds citation counts to the extra field of items in Zotero, however much more metadata could be used: https://docs.microsoft.com/en-us/academic-services/project-academic-knowledge/.

-The citation count the plugin uses is the estimated citation count (ECC), which is calculated using the Microsoft Academic Graph data to get a more accurate citation count for each publication (at least thats what Microsoft says https://academic.microsoft.com/faq?target=ranking1).
+The citation count the plugin uses is the estimated citation count (`ECC`), which is calculated using the Microsoft Academic Graph data to get a more accurate citation count for each publication (at least thats what Microsoft says https://academic.microsoft.com/faq?target=ranking1).

+### Logprob

+Sucessfull query responses from the MAS API come with a probability (`prob`) value between 0 and 1.
+This value determines how likely the response is correct (higher - more likely to be correct).

+In the setting `Tools -> MASMetaData Preferences...` you can edit a cutoff probability.
+Responses with lower probability than the cutoff are excluded.
+The setting use the logarithm of the probability (`logprob`) for ease of use.